tc39/notes/meetings/2017-11/nov-28.md

 KM: A lot of proposals make it to stage 3, get implemented by 1 or 2 engines, and for whatever reason they die.
 For example SIMD.
 If it had shipped, they'd be locked into it - but it would never make it into the standard.
 The problem is shipping features that - beyond a reasonable doubt - wont make it into the spec locks us into shipping non-spec features.

-MS: Keith and I are in alignment.
+MLS: Keith and I are in alignment.
 SIMD sat at stage 3 for a long time.

 DE: It's not at Stage 3 anymore.

-MS: No, but it did stay there.
+MLS: No, but it did stay there.
 Also sometimes things change in stage 3 that are significant changes, if we ship prior to these changes, we end up with web compat issues.
 The intent here is to kick the tires.
 Historically, Apple can't help in this process though; historically we ship one stable version of Safari per year, this year we shipped two.
 I don't know if we'll dramatically change that.
 It doesn't make sense for the committee to wait for us to ship.
 Its unlikely we'll ever have a stage 3 feature sitting in Safari stable.

 YK: Is the goal that users are happy with the feature or is it a case of finding out web compatibility issues.
 I also want to strongly disagree with what the criteria for an implementation is.
 I understand that people think asm/JIT is a privileged implementation, personally I think we'd be better served amount making requirements on testing - for example C++ committee doesn't require a running version over tests.
 It should be a case that we can run an implementation against tests.